Bride price traps women in relationships that they cant get out from

-Domestic violence shelters provide a place of refuge to protect survivors from further harm and reduce stigma while they access medical, legal, and psycho-social support service.
+Domestic violence shelters provide a place of refuge to protect survivors from further harm and reduce stigma while they access medical, legal and psycho-social support services.

 Shelters serve as points of emergency crisis accommodation for women and children whose lives are at risk and as the first phase of MIFUMI’s resettlement into a violence free community.

 MIFUMI shelters are spread across four districts in key regions of Uganda; Three of them; in Masaka, Mbarara and Moroto were established with funding from the United Nations Population Fund (UNFPA) under the UN Joint Program on Gender Equality.
 The program is implemented through a multi-sectoral framework to improve access to gender based violence services.

 MIFUMI also independently manages The Haven, a purpose built domestic violence shelter in Tororo and the very first of its kind in Uganda.

 The idea of a women’s domestic violence shelter is still new in Ugandan culture.
 Many times when women are beaten, they run to their parents and relatives for refuge.
 These relatives invariably send them back to their abusive spouses because they cannot afford to refund bride price or because leaving a relationship is seen as not just the woman’s failing but the family’s by extension as well.
 A shelter serves to break this cycle of violence to give women respite from abuse.